Increase the PHP execution time

 Difference between max_execution_time and max_input_time

 • max_execution_time — sets the maximum time in seconds a script is allowed to run before it is terminated.
-The default is 30 seconds.

-Increasing the execution time
+Adjusting the execution time from the panel

 The following shows you how to create a phprc file and then make adjustments to it: